himanshu404mishra/insta_story_feature/README.md

 # insta_story_feature

 ### This is fourth mini project of real life dom-projects repo list
+#### drag the stories to left, to see the stories on right and click on the respective stories to open them,
+#### also the stories close themselves within some seconds
 * list
   1. [first](https://github.com/himanshu404mishra/add-friend-feature)
   2. [second](https://github.com/himanshu404mishra/custom_cursor)